Skip to Content

 Home > Wellness > Health Library > Hand-Washing

 Hand-washing is a simple and effective way to help prevent

 diseases, such as colds, flu, and food poisoning.

 The U.S. Centers for Disease Control and Prevention recommend the

 following steps for hand-washing:

-If using the gel sanitizer, rub your hands until the gel is dry.
+If you use sanitizer, rub your hands and fingers until they are dry.

 Our interactive Decision Points guide you through making key health decisions by combining medical information with your personal information.